PUBG’s new creative director is focused on the fun for Season 10

-PlayerUnknown’s Battlegrounds is at a stage where developer PUBG Corp. must keep its most loyal players happy while still bringing in new players.
+PlayerUnknown’s Battlegrounds is at a stage in which developer PUBG Corp. must keep its most loyal players happy while still bringing in new players.
 And now the studio has put Dave Curd in a position to take on that job as creative director.
-Curd, however, views his job as something simpler: make PUBG fun.
+Curd, however, views his job as something simpler: making PUBG fun.
 I talked to him about that this week, and you can listen to the interview below as part of the How Games Make Money podcast:

 Curd has worked at PUBG Corp. for three years, but the first thing he’s overseeing as creative director is the new Season 10 content drop.
 This update includes a new map called Haven that is small at 1 square kilometer.
 But it’s also dense with a lot of taller buildings with multiple floors.
 Season 10 is also adding AI-controlled combatants that search the map looking for players in trucks and helicopters.
 But if you can take out these squads, you and your team can pick up some rare items.